dynamoose/dynamoose/docs/_docs/schema.md

 }
 ```

-**Enum: Array of string**
+**enum: Array of strings**

-Force value to be one of the enumeration value.
+Force value to be one of the enumeration values.

 **forceDefault: boolean**